 For travel, most families will think for village access by car and local bus routes, with rail connections typically routed via Ivybridge for wider journeys.

 Policy detail matters.
-The admissions policy for 2026 to 2027 includes catchment priority and a published admission number note that suggests reduced places (“25 reduce to 15”).
+Admissions policies can include catchment priority and changing published admission numbers.
 Families should read the latest determined policy carefully for the year they are applying.

 Small-school fit.
 A smaller primary can feel brilliantly personal, but it also means fewer children per year group.
 For some pupils that is calming and confidence-building, for others it can feel socially limiting if friendship dynamics are tricky.